 What is Prediabetes?

-The amount of sugar (or glucose) someone has in their blood determines whether they have prediabetes or type 2 diabetes.
+The amount of sugar (glucose) in someone’s blood determines whether they have prediabetes or type 2 diabetes.
 A person without diabetes has a fasting blood sugar level below 100 mg/dl or an HbA1c test below 5.7%.
 HbA1c, or A1c for short, reveals an average blood glucose level over the past 3 months.

-Over time, if a person’s blood sugar level rises above this normal criteria, they enter the prediabetes range.
-The diagnostic criteria for having prediabetes is when blood sugar levels reach 100-125 mg/dL or an A1c between 5.7-6.4%.
-As blood sugar levels rise above this level, then type 2 follows, which is a diagnostic criteria of a fasting blood sugar of 126 mg/dL (and greater) or an A1c of 6.5% (and greater).
+Over time, if a person’s blood sugar level rises above this normal range, they enter the prediabetes range.
+The diagnostic criteria for having prediabetes are when blood sugar levels reach 100-125 mg/dL or an A1c between 5.7-6.4%.
+As blood sugar levels rise above this level, type 2 diabetes follows, which is a diagnostic criterion: a fasting blood sugar of 126 mg/dL (and greater) or an A1c of 6.5% (and greater).

 How Does Prediabetes Develop?

-Type 2 diabetes, also referred to as “insulin-resistant diabetes,” usually takes years to develop, so to understand the process of how this condition progresses from prediabetes to type 2 diabetes, it’s important to understand how glucose and insulin normally work in our body.
+Type 2 diabetes, also referred to as “insulin-resistant diabetes,” usually takes years to develop, so to understand how this condition progresses from prediabetes to type 2 diabetes, it’s important to understand how glucose and insulin normally work in our bodies.

 Having excess body fat, especially around the abdominal area, is one of the strongest risk factors for pre- and type 2 diabetes.
-This excess fat often leads to the development of insulin resistance—when the cells of our body are not able to respond adequately to insulin.
+This excess fat often leads to the development of insulin resistance, in which cells in our body are not able to respond adequately to insulin.
 If insulin can’t do its job, then glucose can’t get into our cells and lingers in our blood.
 As insulin resistance worsens over time, blood glucose levels continue to rise.
 Persistent blood levels above normal lead to prediabetes.

 How Do You Prevent Prediabetes From Turning Into Type 2 Diabetes?